lbocken/resume/README.md

 ## Scientific communications
-### Articles to publish
+### In publication
+2022, Lexical transitivity for Wikipedia articles in subclass relationships.

+2022, Compositional data analysis of textual metrics for Wikipedia articles.

+2022, Triangle inequalities of textual metrics for Wikipedia articles.

-2022, Combinatorial features of readability metrics.
+2022, Combinatorial features of text complexity metrics in Wikipedia articles.

-2022, Quality control of Wikipedia articles about COVID-19.
+2022, Quality control for readability of Wikipedia articles about COVID-19.

+2022, Joint text complexity as a mean.

+2022, Contrastive Text complexity of Simple English Wikipedia.

+2022, Contrastive Text complexity of Simple English Wiktionary.

 ### Conferences
 2017, Textual Complexity Metrics Applications for Wikipedia Quality Control by Classifications.
 In *Cognitive computing conference (UQAM)*.